chili-b/murmur_grpc/README.md

 fn text_message(_t: DataMutex<()>, _c: Client, event: &Event) -> FutureBool {
     println!("{}", event.message.as_ref().unwrap().text.as_ref().unwrap());
     // All of client's methods for communicating with Murmur are asynchronous so this function
-    // must return a future, even though we aren't doing anything asynchronous in this example. future_from_bool(true)
+    // must return a future even though we aren't doing anything asynchronous in this example. future_from_bool(true)
 }